devender15/live_cricket_update_notification_sender/README.md

 # Live Cricket Updates Notifiyer
 This python program will give you live updates of the ongoing live matches.
-You can run this program in background and can do your other work :)
+You can run this program in background and it will keep updating you on your DISCORD SERVER :)

+# When it will update?
+Whenever there is any event like batsman hits FOUR or SIX or the bowler gets the WICKET then you will receive the updates along with the score of team.

 # Usage